freeCodeCamp/freeCodeCamp/docs/devops.md

    upstream	git@github.com:freeCodeCamp/freeCodeCamp.git (push)
    ```

-2. Make sure your master is pristine and in sync with the upstream.
+2. Make sure your `master` branch is pristine and in sync with the upstream.

    ```sh
    git checkout master